 Best in health,

 Got a question for Melissa?
-Submit it using this handy form.
+Submit it here.

 Remember, we aren’t answering questions about the Whole30 rules via this column (use the forum!), nor are we able to offer you specific advice about your medical issue, health condition, or body composition.